-Drop In at Knott's Berry Farm
+Drop in at Knott's Berry Farm

 If you like thrill rides, this theme park may be for you.
-The rides are the main draw, and until recently if you don't want to ride them, you wouldn't find much else to do at Knott's Berry Farm.
+The rides are the main draw, and until recently if you didn't want to ride them, you wouldn't find much else to do at Knott's Berry Farm.
 That's gotten a bit better in the past few years, but it's still mostly a park for people who love the big rides.

 Fun fact: Knott's Berry Farm started out as a way to entertain folks who were standing in line for Cordelia Knott's fried chicken dinners.
-Her husband Walter added a few Old West-themed attractions to entertain visitors.
+Her husband, Walter, added a few Old West-themed attractions to entertain visitors.
 Today, Knott's Berry Farm is a thrill-ride-filled theme park.